xoxzo/blog.xoxzo.com/content/Engineering/about-python-import-1-en.md

     '/usr/lib/python3/dist-packages', '/usr/lib/python3.4/dist-packages']
 ```

-`sys.path` can be modified as you like, for example, you can add your favorite directory in search path of `import` from Python script as following.
+`sys.path` can also be modified as you like, for example, you can add your favorite directory in search
+path of `import` from Python script as following.

 ```
 >>> sys.path[0:0]=['/my/python/dir']